Jörn Donner

-Jörn Johan Donner (5 February 1933 – 30 January 2020) was a Finnish writer, film director, actor, producer, politician and founder of Finnish Film Archive.
+Jörn Johan Donner (5 February 1933 Helsinki, Finland – 30 January 2020 Helsinki) was a Finnish writer, film director, actor, producer, politician and founder of Finnish Film Archive.
+He was also a publisher, editor, and a prominent literary and film critic.
 He produced Ingmar Bergman's film Fanny and Alexander, which won four Academy Awards in 1984.
 Donner also served in the Finnish parliament and the European Parliament, making significant contributions to both cinema and politics.

 Biography

-Born into the Finland-Swedish Donner family of German descent, Jörn Donner was the son of the linguist Kai Donner and the grandson of linguist and politician Otto Donner.
+Born into the Finland-Swedish Donner family of German descent, Jörn Donner was the youngest son of the linguist Kai Reinhold Donner and Margareta von Bonsdorff, and the grandson of linguist and politician Otto Donner.
+After graduating from the Svenska normallyceum in 1951, he earned a Master of Arts degree from the University of Helsinki in 1959.

+Donner began his career in journalism and criticism in the 1950s.
+He was the publisher of the magazine Arena (1951–1954), an editor for Ny Tid (1952–1953), and worked as a literary or film critic for numerous publications, including Vapaa Sana (1952–1955), Päivän Sanomat (1957–1958), Nya Pressen (1951–1959), Bonniers Litterära Magasin (1959–1962), Ylioppilaslehti (1961–1963), Hufvudstadsbladet (1952–1962), and Sweden's Dagens Nyheter (1960–1965).
+He was also a columnist for Hufvudstadsbladet starting in 1980.

-He lived and worked for long periods in Sweden, and served as director of the Swedish Film Institute.
+He lived and worked for long periods in Sweden, initially as a film director for Sandrews from 1963 to 1966, and later at the Swedish Film Institute, where he served as executive director (1972–1975), film producer (1975–1978), and managing director (1978–1982).
+He was also the managing director of his own company, Jörn Donner Productions, from 1966.
 In 1979, he was a member of the jury at the 29th Berlin International Film Festival.
+From 1981 to 1983, he was the chairman of the Finnish Film Foundation.
 Internationally Jörn Donner was best known as the producer of Ingmar Bergman's film Fanny and Alexander (Fanny och Alexander, 1982).
 In 1984 the movie won a total of four Academy Awards including the award for best foreign language film, making him to date the only Finn to receive an Oscar.
 His novel Far och son (Father and Son) won the Finlandia Prize in 1985.
+His earlier literary work was recognized with the State Prize for Literature in 1972 and the Society of Swedish Literature in Finland Prize in 1972, 1975, and 1981.